Some frequently asked questions

 Can I access Wi-Fi/mobile internet?

-Free Wi-Fi is available in most hotels now a day’s however some may charge for it .
+Free Wi-Fi is available in almost all the hotels now a day’s however some may charge for it .
 If you use mobile internet, please check that your data card or modem has an activated roaming profile, and check what the charges will be with your normal network provider.
-Speed of data transfer varies place to place as does signal strength.

 Can I use my electrical appliances in India?